wolfshirts/wolfshirts.github.io/_posts/2022-07-16-cryptominers-and-rce-as-a-service.markdown

 this abuse.

 ## Is it worth it?
 The first thing people usually ask me when I talk about this is "how much money do they make?".
+The answer to this is more nuanced than it initially appears, it's relative.
+Cryptocurrency is a global phenomenon.